If you’re a newbie duck owner trying to figure out their mating and egg-laying process, you must be asking the same question, “Do ducks need a mate”?

 The drakes have a phallus or penis that looks like a corkscrew and pink pasta noodles.

-If the female is resisting, it may seem like a hurried, forceful process with a lot of quacking, flapping, and posturing.
+If the female resists, it may seem like a hurried, forceful process with much quacking, flapping, and posturing.

 But a female ready to mate will loosen up and lift her tail feathers.